Data Dive to Study Homelessness

 We frequently read that roughly 50,000 people are homeless in Los Angeles, yet the annualized population is probably two to three times as large.
 The difference between the point-in-time and annualized populations is under-acknowledged, but extremely important to policymakers and service providers.

-At the DataDive we will improve upon the simple annualized population model in Escape Routes, and expand the scope of our modeling targets.
-We will also analyze population demographics and express measures of uncertainty in our estimates.
-Finally, we will create dynamic visualizations to make our findings broadly accessible.
+Volunteers at the DataDive developed new approaches for improving on the simple annualized population model in Escape Routes, and expanding the scope of modeling targets and also creating dynamic visualizations to make information about homelessness more broadly accessible.

-Together, we will highlight and advance our understanding of a very important issue at the intersection of data and policy.
+We are deeply grateful for the generosity of data scientists in Los Angeles and San Francisco who contributed their weekend to advancing our understanding of a very important issue at the intersection of data and policy.